nicolayro/onion-routing/README.md

 - 1002
 - 1003

 Therefore, an instance of the program should be run on these three ports "in the background".
-To set this up, open three terminal windows, run this command in the root directory:
+To set this up, open three terminal windows, run this command in the root directory of the project:
 `java -jar target/onion-1.0.jar <port>`.
 So, for example for port 1001 you would run:
 > java -jar target/onion-1.0.jar 1001